-Unlike other tooth replacement options, dental implants stimulate jawbone tissue so it doesn’t disintegrate over time.
+Unlike other tooth replacement options, dental implants stimulate jawbone tissue so it doesn’t deteriorate over time.
 Jawbone deterioration is a serious issue because it affects your oral health and the shape of your face.
 Dental implants also help hold adjacent teeth in place so they don’t loosen and eventually fall out.

-To be a candidate for the dental implant procedure, you must have healthy gum and jawbone tissue.
+To be a good candidate for the dental implant procedure, you must have healthy gum and jawbone tissue.
 However, if you don’t have sufficient jawbone tissue, our dentist may recommend a bone graft.

 Restore Your Smile With the Right Tooth Replacement